JeremyMedders/LogixLibraries/README.md

 So we have...
 - No suffix: base/full
 - L: Light
 - M/T: Mirror/Monitor or Twin.
 This would be an AOI in structure only, no other code.
-Useful for a monitoring or concentrator PLC/DCS.
+Perhaps useful for a monitoring or concentrator PLC/DCS.
 - S: Simulator

 Extras